lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ???

+-   Private environment
-Think of it as a private environment, in a running shared software, where one or many users interact in isolation.
+-   In a running shared software
+-   Where one or many users interact in isolation

 ---